Salesforce DevOps—what is it, and why's everyone talking about it?

 The benefits of DevOps

-Although relatively new to Salesforce, DevOps has long been established as the best way of creating and managing software on other platforms and software stacks—so it isn’t some new and unproven invention, but an approach that has well-documented benefits.
+Although relatively new to Salesforce, DevOps has long been established as the best way of creating and managing software on other platforms and software stacks — so it isn’t some new and unproven invention, but an approach that has well-documented benefits.

 The whole purpose of DevOps is to increase the ability of teams to deliver new features and solve critical issues quickly and with confidence.
-So it’s no surprise that high-performing teams who use DevOps are also the ones that achieve:
+So it’s no surprise that high-performing teams who use DevOps best practices are also the ones that achieve:

 • A higher frequency of new releases to production